triton-inference-server/server/docs/model_configuration.md

 ## Response Cache (beta)

-The model configuration `response_cache` property is a boolean used to enable the Response Cache for each model.
+The model configuration `response_cache` property is a boolean used to enable the Response Cache for this model.
 In addition to enabling the cache in the model config, a non-zero `--response-cache-byte-size` must be set when starting the server.